International COVID-19 Travel and Attendance FAQ

 What if I have health problems that keep me from attending on campus?

-If you have health problems that keep you from attending any on campus classes, you may attend online if you were enrolled in a course of study as an international student on March 9, 2020.
-If you are a new international student entering the U.S. on an initial attendance I-20 for fall 2020 and need to attend only online, you need to work with Disability Services to provide documentation from a doctor or licensed psychologist to receive a reduced course load for medical reasons.
-You can also reach out to Disability Services if you cannot enroll full time for fall 2020 due to health concerns.
+Some students may need to work with Disability Services to provide documentation from a doctor or licensed psychologist to receive a reduced course load for medical reasons.
+You can also reach out to Disability Services if you cannot enroll full time for spring 2021 due to health concerns.

 What if I cannot return to the U.S.?